wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 ---
 Greetings and welcome to _cheff’s table_ – a dining experience that educates through food.
 Your table is ready, if you would kindly follow me please.

-This seating, we'll be embarking on a culinary journey through climate change.
+This seating, we'll be embarking on a culinary journey exploring climate change.

 Take a look at the candle in front of you.
 It offers a few hints about what we need to transition our planet to a stable climate.